Camille Montes: Behind the scenes

 Barbara Broccoli said that she intended for Camille to return for Skyfall or a future film.
 The character did not appear in Skyfall, however, nor the subsequent Bond films, Spectre and No Time to Die.

 Analysis

-Laurieann Gibson argued that Montes is "arguably a female version of Bond rather than a Bond girl".
-Gibson goes on to point out that her mission was accomplished first, whereas in previous Bond films, "women's individual missions were secondary to or subsumed by Bond's".
+Laureen Gibson argued that Montes is "arguably a female version of Bond rather than a Bond girl."
+Gibson goes on to point out that her mission was accomplished first, whereas in previous Bond films, "women's individual missions were secondary to or subsumed by Bond's."
 Montes is also a rarity in that she does not have sex with Bond.

 Chicago Sun-Times film critic Roger Ebert, who was critical of Quantum of Solace as a whole, compared Montes unfavorably to the more colorful Bond girls of previous films in the series, such as Goldfinger's Pussy Galore, GoldenEye's Xenia Onatopp, and Diamonds Are Forever's Plenty O'Toole.